About Angel M. Castillo, LMT, BCTMB and the ethos of Wuji Body by Angel

 I graduated from the massage therapy program at National Holistic Institute in Los Angeles in October 2022, then moved to Oklahoma City to begin my career in earnest in January 2023.

-I currently practice massage therapy out of my clinic at a Balanced Body in Moore - 8415 S Western Ave.
-Oklahoma City, Oklahoma, 405-595-0522.
+I currently practice massage therapy at A Balanced Body in Moore - 1006 SW 104th St. Oklahoma City, Oklahoma, 731.

 I pride myself on my ability to mix and match massage techniques to best fit my client’s needs.
 Some of the styles and modalities I pull from include Swedish, deep tissue, shiatsu, and proprioceptive neuromuscular facilitation.

-Originally from Miami, Florida, I’m fluent in Spanish and Mandarin Chinese, and enjoy helping clients of all shapes, sizes, and backgrounds.
+Originally from Miami, Florida, I’m fluent in Spanish, Japanese, and Mandarin Chinese, and enjoy helping clients of all shapes, sizes, and backgrounds.

 Questions?
 Just reach out by e-mail.